Sunday School- 3 years through 5th grade

 - Ages 3-4: Our sweet and nurturing preschool class will feature hands-on activities while getting to know Jesus.
-Godly Play will be offered once a month; its information is below.
+Godly Play will be offered weekly; its information is below.

-- Grades K-3: P.R.A.Y. & Godly Play: In addition to Godly Play once a month, we are introducing the P.R.A.Y.
-“God and Me” curriculum.
-Our wonderful teachers guide students through the steps of “Becoming Best Friends with Jesus” through activities like reading Bible stories, playing fun games, and memorizing the Lord’s Prayer.
+- Grades K-3: Godly Play: We are excited to offer our Godly Play curriculum on Sundays.
+Our wonderful teachers guide students through hands on Godly Play lessons, and through activities like reading Bible stories, playing fun games, and memorizing the Lord’s Prayer.
 Children will learn to grow stronger in faith and serve God.

 In our church’s Sunday schedule, the first Sunday of each month offers a family worship service at 10:30 am, giving families an opportunity to worship together in a kid-friendly way, but there’s no Sunday School.
 Young people of all ages will be involved in our worship with readings, a children’s sermon and activities during worship.

 Godly Play is a Montessori-based curriculum that brings the Bible to life, giving children a foundation and understanding of God’s story.
 Gifted storytellers retell stories just like ancient storytellers passed down the sacred stories of the Bible.
 Children will see the “sand of the desert,” the “chains of the Israelites” and have a time to question and respond to the story with paint, clay and even Legos.
 The children are invited to choose an artistic response to the story.